 Welcome from Mrs Coote and all the Reception children of Ducks Class.

-As the new term starts, see some of our activities of last year's Ducks Class.
+As the new term starts, see some of our previous activities.

 We had a set of magnets to investigate.
 Mrs Coote told us that each magnet had a north and south side and that the opposites would pull towards each other (attract) but the same sides would push away from each other (repel).
 We took turns to play with the magnetic discs, magnetic balls, horseshoe magnets, magnetic people and the rods and cars for them to fit in as well as see through containers of iron filings.
 It was like magic the power of the repelling force meant we could push along the little cars without touching them, and the discs were pushed off the top of the rods when we tried to push two south sides or two north sides together.
 The power of attraction was strong too, and we found we could pick up long strings of the magnetic balls just holding onto one of them.
 We all enjoyed investigating and were fascinated by the way magnetic forces worked as we moved the magnets around.